CAJonathan/GA_NewModel/target/classes/Data/Readme.txt

    The data file name format follows rules as below:
    - For data with remaining energy follows the normal distribution:
         <scenario_index>-<distribution_location_index><number_of_sensor>-<remaining_energy_index>.txt
-        where:
+        where in:
-                <scenario_index> in {"s1", "s2", "s3"}, distance between 2 certain nodes increased respectively
+                <scenario_index> in {"s1", "s2", "s3"}, distance between 2 certain nodes increased respectively, not used in case of uniform distribution location
-                <distribution_location_index> is "n" if energy follows the normal distribution, "u" if the figure is uniform distribution
+                <distribution_location_index> is "n" if location follows the normal distribution, "u" if the figure is uniform distribution
                 <number_of_sensor> is the number of sensor
                 <remaining_energy_index> in {"high", "medium", "low"}
+        e.g: s1-n20-medium.txt, u70-low.txt

    - For data with remaining energy follows the uniform distribution:
         <distribution_location_index><number_of_sensor>-<sensor_location_index>.txt
-        where:
+        where in:
-                <distribution_location_index> is "n" if energy follows the normal distribution, "u" if the figure is uniform distribution
+                <distribution_location_index> is "n" if location follows the normal distribution, "u" if the figure is uniform distribution
                 <number_of_sensor> is the number of sensor
-                <sensor_location_index> in {"far", "near"}
+                <sensor_location_index> in {"far", "near"}, not used in case of uniform distribution location
+        e.g: n20-far.txt, u40.txt

 2. In data files:
    There are 4 column meaning respectively: